Operation Slapshot: Pleas and sentences

 On August 3, 2006, former New Jersey state trooper James Harney pleaded guilty to conspiracy, promoting gambling and official misconduct, and promised to help authorities with their case against Tocchet and others.
 Harney said that he and Tocchet were 50–50 partners in the betting ring.
 Harney was sentenced to six years in prison on August 3, 2007.

 On December 1, 2006, James Ulmer, 41, of Swedesboro, New Jersey pleaded guilty to conspiracy and promoting gambling, and agreed to cooperate with authorities.

-On May 25, 2007, Tocchet pled guilty to conspiracy and promoting gambling and was placed on probation for two years for his role in Operation Slapshot, and avoided jail time.
+On May 25, 2007, Tocchet pled guilty to conspiracy and promoting gambling, was placed on probation for two years for his role in Operation Slapshot, and avoided jail time.
 He was allowed to return to active duty in February, provided he refrains from gambling in any way in the future.
 He must also submit himself to NHL-NHLPA doctors to see if he has an issue with compulsive gambling.